- Mission 1: Eyewitness the current political unrest in Tbilisi and find out the protesters’ demands (ACCOMPLISHED);

 Much more rewarding than the gloomy excursion to Kazbegi was the halfway stop-off at the Ananuri Fortress, with tremendous views over the glistening blue-watered Zhinvali Reservoir.
 It featured a gruesome story too about two rivaling dukes, one of which locked himself in the adjacent tower when Ananuri came under siege.
 He was a little too-well barricaded in, however, and it was in the tower that he perished having been sealed-in for good.
 It is also said that an underwater church emerges when the water levels are sufficiently low; although I couldn’t find any photos online to verify its existence.
 Even the underwater church has its own myth attached; that if one dives down and rings the bell, they can have any wish they desire.
 If I was a keen diver, I would go and clatter that bell and ask for the gift of understanding Russian grammar; the bane of my existence right now.

-We passed through another scenic village called Sno with horses and donkeys grazing by the riverside, a statue of King Vakhtang Gorgasali, a watchtower and…yep, you guessed it, another church.
+We passed through another scenic village called Sno with horses and donkeys grazing by the riverside, a statue of King Vakhtang Gorgasali, a watchtower and…yep, another church.

 The final stop on the return to Tbilisi was the 1983 Russia–Georgia Friendship Monument (Treaty of Georgievsk Monument) – a vibrantly coloured work of art standing prominently on a “shelf” overlooking Caucasus mountains (ironically, the Devil’s Valley); perhaps gaining more visitation as a paragliding spot.
 How poignant that this monument in fact represents a complex and turbulent relationship between the two states more than the friendship it was intended to symbolise.